Halllo5/239-installer/README.md

 ---

-#### This is not a complete script, but I will try to improve things so that at least the available functions work
+#### This is not a complete script, but it should install the basics fairly reliably